Thierry Paulin

-Thierry Paulin (November 28, 1963 – April 16, 1989), known as The Monster of Montmartre (Le monstre de Montmartre), was a French serial killer active in the 1980s who murdered 21 elderly women.
+Thierry Paulin (28 November 1963 – 16 April 1989), known as The Monster of Montmartre (Le monstre de Montmartre), was a French serial killer active in the 1980s who murdered 21 elderly women.
 He died from complications related to AIDS before his trial.

 Childhood and teenage years

 Paulin was born in Fort-de-France, Martinique.
 His father flew to metropolitan France just after his birth, leaving his teenaged mother to fend for herself and the baby.
 Paulin was raised in Martinique by his paternal grandmother, who owned a restaurant and allegedly paid little attention to her grandson.
-When he was ten, Paulin started to live with his now married mother, trying to blend in with his stepbrothers and sisters.
-His behavior started to become erratic and violent towards the other children, and eventually his mother asked his father to take their son to metropolitan France.
+When he was ten, Paulin started to live with his now-married mother, trying to blend in with his stepbrothers and sisters.
+His behaviour started to become erratic and violent towards the other children, and eventually, his mother asked his father to take their son to metropolitan France.
 His father accepted in order to avoid paying alimony.

-As a mixed-race student among white peers, Paulin had few friends, and performed poorly at school, failing his exams.
-At the age of 17, he decided to enter military service early, joining the parachutists' troops; however, his fellow soldiers disdained him for his race and homosexuality.
+As a mixed-race student among white peers, Paulin had few friends.
+He performed poorly at school, failing his exams.
+At the age of 17, he decided to enter military service early, joining a logistics branch of the airborne forces.

 On 14 November 1982, he robbed an old woman in her grocery, menacing her with a knife; the grocer knew him as a customer, however, and he was soon arrested.
-In June 1983, he was sentenced to two years in prison, but the sentence was suspended ("avec sursis"), allowing Paulin to remain free.
+In June 1983, he was sentenced to two years in prison, but the sentence was suspended.